How to defer your tax payment

 Deferring tax payments may make sense for your business in some situations, but it comes with its own set of consequences.

 If you chose to make delayed tax payments in January 2021 instead of paying on the initial deadline in July 2020, you’ll have had to make this payment along with the other tax bills due this year.

 Top Tip: To avoid a financial disruption and cash flow problems, create an effective business budget to ensure you are putting away enough money each month into an emergency fund.
 By properly planning for a large one time expense, you can stay maintain positive cash flow and a balanced financial system.
 To learn more, read our article outlining 8 steps to create an effective business budget 📊

-If you’re unable to pay your business tax due to the coronavirus or any other reasons, you certainly have the option to defer your tax payments, provided you abide by HMRC’s guidelines.
+If you’re unable to pay your business tax due to the coronavirus or any other reasons, it might be worth considering tax deferment, provided you abide by HMRC’s guidelines.

 If your business hasn’t been adversely affected by COVID-19, it’s still a good idea to still fulfill your tax payments on time to avoid facing cash flow issues in the future.

 Photo by Ekaterina Bolovtsova, published on Pexels